 Instructions

 • Preheat the oven to 375°F and line a rimmed baking sheet with foil or parchment.
-Coat with nonstick spray for easy cleanup.
+Lightly coat with nonstick spray.

-• Arrange the pepper halves cut side up on the prepared pan.
-Season lightly with salt and pepper, then bake for 7 to 10 minutes, just until crisp-tender.
+• Arrange the bell pepper halves cut side up on the baking sheet and season lightly with salt and pepper.
+Bake for 7 to 10 minutes, until just beginning to soften but still holding their shape.

-• Drain the fat from the pan, then add the olive oil and return it to medium heat.
-Sauté the onion until softened, 3 to 4 minutes.
+• Drain excess fat from the pan, leaving a thin coating for flavor.
+Add the olive oil and reduce heat to medium.
+Add the onion and cook until softened, 3 to 4 minutes.

 Notes